-Indicator Scope Calculated methodology Standard Unit Electricity consumed The total amount of electricity used at sites in our operational control, including renewable sources.
-Electricity usage is based on supplier invoices, typically reported monthly but does vary by site and country.
-If a supplier bill is not available, meter readings can be taken and recorded.
-If the meter can't be accessed at leased properties, evidence from the landlord can be provided.
-For sites where no evidence is available, an estimate is done based on an estimation hierarchy, detailed in appendix A. kWh Renewable electricity purchased The amount of renewable electricity used at sites in our operational control, either purchased or generated on site.
-Where there is contractual evidence showing that the electricity used at a site is supported by electricity attribute certificates or unbundled certificates it is classed as renewable. kWh Renewable electricity generated on site Electricity generated on an Essentra site from a renewable resource.
-On site renewable electricity generation data is measured by site metering systems and recorded on a monthly or bi-monthly basis by local facilities management teams.
+Indicator Scope Calculated methodology Standard Unit Electricity consumed The total amount of purchased electricity at sites in our operational control, including renewable sources.
+Electricity usage (kWh) data is collected based on consumption period from supplier invoices, and reported on a monthly basis.
+If a supplier invoice is not available, meter readings should be taken and recorded.
+If the meter can't be accessed at leased properties, evidence from the landlord should be provided.
+For sites where no evidence is available, an estimatation is calcualted following the estimation methodology detailed in appendix A. kWh Renewable electricity purchased The amount of purchased renewable electricity used at sites in our operational control.
+Where there is contractual evidence showing that the electricity used at a site is supported by electricity attribute certificates or unbundled certificates, it is classed as renewable.
+Renewable energy consumption (kWh) is reported on a monthly basis. kWh Renewable electricity generated on site The amount of electricity generated on an Essentra site from a renewable resource.
+On site renewable electricity generation data is measured by site metering systems and recorded on a monthly basis by local facilities management teams.
 For those sites where we have solar panels which we own, monthly meter readings are taken, and the kWh generated are recorded.
-For sites where there are solar panels provided via a power purchase agreement, the monthly invoice from the power provider is used to determine renewable electricity generated. kWh Steam procured The amount of purchased steam used for heating at sites in our operational control.
-Purchased steam from third party suppliers, reported on a monthly basis.
+For sites where there are solar panels provided via a power purchase agreement, the monthly invoice from the power provider is used to determine the amount of renewable electricity generated. kWh Purchased off- site electricity The amount of purchased off-site electricity used for company- owned electric vehicles at sites in our operational control.
+Purchased off-site electricity from third party suppliers, reported on a monthly basis.
+Data is taken from supplier invoices and reported in kWh. kWh Steam Procured The amount of purchased steam used for heating at sites in our operational control Purchased steam from third party suppliers, reported on a monthly basis.
 Data is taken from supplier invoices where the quantity of steam purchased is specified, and converted to metric tonnes.
 Metric tonnes Natural gas consumed The amount of natural gas used for heating at sites in our operational control.
-Natural gas usage is based on supplier invoices.
-If a supplier bill is not available, meter readings can be taken and recorded.
-If the meter can't be accessed at leased properties, evidence from the landlord can be provided.
-For sites where no evidence is available, an estimate is done based on an estimation hierarchy, detailed in appendix A. Gas usage is reported by sites in various units (m3/ ccf/cf) then converted to kWh. kWh Transport fuel consumed The amount of liquid petroleum gas, diesel, petrol and other liquid fuels used for transport of company- owned/company operated vehicles.
-Total fuel use data for transport is collected from supplier invoices.
-It is reported by sites in local units e.g. litres then converted to kWh. kWh On site fuel use The amount of liquid petroleum gas, diesel and petrol, and used on site for machinery and equipment, and kerosene, diesel and other fuels for heating.
-Total fuel use data for equipment and heating on site is collected from fuel receipts.
-It is reported by sites in local units e.g. litres then converted to kWh. kWh Refrigerant gases Refrigerant gases used in our equipment on site.
-Includes all sites in our operational control.
+Natural gas usage based on consumption period is collected from supplier invoices.
+If a supplier invoice is not available, meter readings are taken and recorded.
+If the meter can't be accessed at leased properties, evidence from the landlord is provided.
+For sites where no evidence is available, an estimate is calculated based on the estimation methodology, detailed in appendix A. Natural gas consumption is reported by sites in local units and converted to kWh. kWh Transport fuel consumed The amount of liquid petroleum gas, diesel and petrol used for transport of company-owned/company operated vehicles.
+Total fuel use data for transport is collected from supplier invoices based on invoiced date.
+It is reported by sites in local units e.g. litres and converted to kWh. kWh On-site fuel use The amount of liquid petroleum gas, diesel and petrol used on site for machinery and equipment, and kerosene, diesel and other fuels for heating.
+Total fuel use data for on-site equipment and heating is collected from fuel invoices.
+It is reported by sites in local units e.g. litres then converted to kWh. kWh Refrigerant gases Refrigerant gases used in our equipment at sites within our operational control.
 Data is collected from maintenance reports and invoices from suppliers performing maintenance and replacement of gases.
 This data is entered by sites in the unit of relevant gas (i.e. kg). kg